tkcaccia/Lactate-quantification-by-NMR/README.md

 ![This is an image](https://github.com/tkcaccia/Lactate-quantification-by-NMR/blob/main/Figures/Lactate.png)

-This is a companion repository to the paper "Cooperation of high-fat diet and MYC oncogenic drive promotes lactate accumulation and immunosuppression to accelerate prostate cancer progression".
-All code is in R. The raw NMR spectra acquired using a Bruker AVANCE III 500 spectrometer equipped with a 5 mm inverse triple resonance 1H/13C/15N TXI probe and x, y, z gradient coils are provvided in the folder Data.
+This is a companion repository to the manuscript “*High-fat diet and MYC cooperation promotes lactate accumulation and tumour microenvironment remodelling in prostate cancer*” by Boufaied N, Chetta P, Hallal T *et al.* The code has been generated to calculate lactate concentration in murine prostate tissues from NMR spectra.
+The entire code is in R and does not require non-standard hardware or installation.
+The raw lactate NMR spectra were acquired using a Bruker AVANCE III 500 spectrometer equipped with a 5 mm triple resonance 1H/13C/15N TXI probe and x, y, z gradient coils.
+Detailed description of NMR experiment and analysis is provided in the main manuscript and supplementary information.
+Lactate NMR spectra are provided in the folder Data.
+The expected run time to reproduce data shown in the manuscript is about 5 min.

 ## Initialization
-After downloading this GitHub repository, please, follow the script below.
-In this first section, functions and parameters for the fitting are uploaded in the R environment.
-Remeber to modify the address of the Working_folder and Output_address.
+After downloading the repository, please follow the script below.
+Both functions and parameters for the fitting are uploaded in the R environment.
+Do not forget to modify the address of the Working_folder and Output_address as the following:

 ```
 Working_folder="./Lactate-quantification-by-NMR/"